 - Aboriginal and Torres Strait Islander children

-- People with other medical conditions such as sickle cell disease, HIV/AIDS, a non-functioning spleen, a bone marrow transplant or who are being treated for cancer.
+- people with medical conditions such as sickle cell disease, HIV/AIDS, a non-functioning spleen, a bone marrow transplant or who are being treated for cancer.

 How is it prevented?

-Four doses of Hib vaccine are recommended in NSW for all infants at two, four, six and twelve months of age.
+Four doses of Hib vaccine are recommended in NSW for all infants at two, four, six and eighteen months of age.

 How is it diagnosed?

-Your doctor can diagnose Hib disease from your symptoms, an examination, and doing some tests.
-Tests may include taking samples to test for the bacteria in the infected part of your body (eg, blood or cerebrospinal fluid).
+A doctor can diagnose Hib disease from symptoms, an examination, and doing some tests.
+Tests may include taking samples to test for the bacteria in the infected part of the body (eg, blood or cerebrospinal fluid).

 How is it treated?